 - Pupils, students, severely disabled, and unemployed people

 - alumni (graduates) of Bauhaus-Universität Weimar / Bauhaus Summer School

 10. Who pays the »BUW fee«?

 - Students who are enrolled in the Bauhaus-Universität Weimar for the current semester during August

-- Prospective students who received a letter of admission for the Bauhaus-Universität Weimar winter semester 2018/19.
+- Prospective students who received a letter of admission for the Bauhaus-Universität Weimar for the winter semester 2019/20.

 11. Which documents qualify as appropriate verification?